ModelValidationProgram/EasternOysterEnvData/2022_SiteEnvironmentData/readme.md

 - Sites codes are named based on state and latitude position
 - See Seascape Samples Data Sheet to see names of sites

-### Raw .CSV files containing downloaded environmental data for each site that are used as input for the EnvrDataTemplate
+### Raw .CSV files containing downloaded environmental data for each site
+- These files are the input for each individual site